Phone Overuse

 At first, this will feel like an eternity.
 Your brain will generate urgent reasons why you need to check: “What if something happened overnight?”
 “What if there’s an emergency?”
 “What if I miss something important?”

 Here’s the truth: in the vast majority of cases, nothing happened overnight that can’t wait 60 minutes.
-Actual emergencies involve phone calls, not notifications.
-You’ll miss nothing important that you wouldn’t see an hour later anyway.
+Real emergencies usually have more direct ways of reaching you than app notifications.
+Most things you miss in the first hour will still be there an hour later.

 After a few days, the hour will feel normal.
 After a few weeks, you won’t want to go back.